When we know what success means to us, we find ways to create the balance!

 What I do have, I am thankful for.
 And I’ve figured out that what works for me right now, today, might not work tomorrow, because life is full of unexpected changes and surprises.
 But today is good.

 With that out of the way, I’ll let you know exactly what I have going on.

-I am professional engineer and have a great career in the oil and gas industry.
+I am a professional engineer and have a great career in the oil and gas industry.
 I am a mother of 2 boys – ages 1 and 4.
-With my husband we’ve started two Etsy shops where we design and make (primarily) musical toys that inspire outdoor play, creativity, and exploration.
+With my husband, we’ve started two Etsy shops where we design and make (primarily) musical toys that inspire outdoor play, creativity, and exploration.
 Most of our toys are made from wood, aluminum, and 3D printed plastic (called PLA, a biodegradable material).
 My husband, Luke, is also a professional engineer and works full time.

 It might seem like between the careers, kids, and everyday life that there is no time left for an Etsy shop, designing, making, or 3D printing.
 But this is how we find the time

 The little Moments Add up